 - Consider consolidating any debts to a lower rate of interest

 In recent years, state and federal governments have offered financial assistance of lump sum payments to people buying their first home.
 The grant application is submitted at the time of your finance application, and funds are made available at settlement to help fund the purchase of the property.
 Eligibility guidelines apply:

 - You or your partner must be an Australian citizen or permanent resident

-Availability, conditions and value of First Home Owners Grants vary from state to state.
+Availability, conditions and value of First Home Owners Grants and stamp duty exemptions and or reductions vary from state to state.
 Please refer to the following links for information applicable to your state or territory

 Book a Consultation

 That No Fuss Home loans has access to over 30 lenders and can find you the best finance product to suit your needs and lifestyle.

 Book Your Free Appointment

 and see how we can help

 With access to over 30 lenders you can trust No Fuss Homeloans to find the best loan for you.